GuilinDev/peerReviewAlgo/bq.md

 **Action:**

 **Result:**

+### 13. Have Backbone; Disagree and Commit 要有硬骨头 ***
+> Leaders are obligated to respectfully challenge decisions when they disagree, even when doing so is uncomfortable or exhausting.
+Leaders have conviction and are tenacious.
+They do not compromise for the sake of social cohesion.
+Once a decision is determined, they commit wholly.

+> 领导者必须能够不卑不亢地质疑他们无法苟同的决策，哪怕这样做让人心烦意乱、精疲力尽。领导者要信念坚定、矢志不移。他们不会为了保持一团和气而屈就妥协。一旦做出决定，他们就会全身心地致力于实现目标。

+* Tell me about a time when you did not accept the status quo.
+* Tell me about an unpopular decision of yours.
+* Tell me about a time when you had to step up and disagree with a team members approach.
+* If your direct manager was instructing you to do something you disagreed with, how would you handle it?

+Case:(要有硬骨头 + 客户至尚 + 远见卓识 + 决策正确)

+**Problem:** I worked with a small-market client at EXX., when the client were just making the transition to our private cloud cluster.
+Initially, they were just interested in lifting and shifting one of their web apps to the cloud for testing and development.
+The client had not paid regular acount money, making it a relatively small account.
+So my management team didn’t want me spending too much time getting them onboarded, but it was a relatively complex job and I wanted it done right.

+**Action:** I understood management’s concerns, but I had done the architectural assessments and knew the client needs.
+My primary concern was doing right by the customer, but if I’m being completely honest, I saw significant upside opportunities.
+For one, while we had been contracted to migrate just the one web app to our cloud, the client in fact had a whole suite of apps that could eventually be migrated, if the first migration went well.
+Secondly, the client was well connected and would provide a reference for other work.

+To convince my supervisors that this job was worth more time than usual for such a small account, I walked them through the hidden upsides.
+Since I had been working closely with the client I asked if I could spend time on this project until after go-live.
+My manager agreed, and I spent more time working on the project.

+**Result:** As a result of my close work with the client, the lift and shift was finished ahead of schedule.
+I wrote a documentation for the client to work on the other apps, which we ended up moving ahead with, and ultimately, the total contract value of the account surpassed five figures.
+That job influenced how my team operated going forward, and fundamentally changed the role of Software Engineer at my company.
+The job was no longer only just about meeting the exact requirements of the Jira tasks, we began engaging with customer needs more holistically, always seeking to deepen the relationship.

 ### 14. Deliver Results 达成业绩
 > Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle.